andreybleme/andreybleme.github.io/_posts/2019-08-15-securely-centralized-configuration-spring-cloud-config.markdown

 The first thing we need to do is to create the Spring application that will serve our configurations to be consumed by clients.

-You can create a spring noot application anyway you want, but I strongly recommend you to create it from [start.spring.io](https://start.spring.io).
+You can create a spring noot application any way you want, but I strongly recommend you to create it from [start.spring.io](https://start.spring.io).
 You need to include the spring cloud config server dependencies: `org.springframework.cloud` and `spring-cloud-dependencies`.

 In our main class, we must include the `@EnableConfigServer` to allow our application to expose configurations: